daneroo/nx-audiobook/infra/PROGRESS.md

 - Brent Weeks - The Broken Eye
 - Brent Weeks - The Blood Mirror
 - Brent Weeks - The Burning White
-- Edward Chancellor - Devil Take the Hindmost
-- Edward Frenkel - Love and Math (Unabridged)
-- Edward Snowden - Permanent Record
-- Elliot Ackerman - 2034 - A Novel of the Next World War
-- Ernest Hemingway - The Old Man and the Sea
-- Erwin Schrodinger - What Is Life
 - Fareed Zakaria - The Post-American World
 - Frank Herbert - Dune
 - Frank Herbert - Dune Messiah